chriniko13/itineraries-lookup-service/README.md

 #### Prequisities in order to local run
 * Need to have up and running the [routes-service](https://github.com/chriniko13/routes-service)

+* Need to run docker compose, execute: `docker-compose up` this starts a kafka broker and a zookeeper which are used from report service (aop/aspect) which sends the result of itinerary lookup search to a kafka topic, called: `itineraries-lookup-reports` in order to be picked up from a future analytics service of the platform.

+* (Optional) When you finish, execute: `docker-compose down` in order to shutdown kafka and zookeeper.

 #### How to run service (not dockerized)
 * Two options:
     * Execute: